Who We Are

 AI tools already purchased, sitting unused because the process underneath was never fixed

-What changes after fixing the structure
+What changes after readiness is fixed

 Workflows become clear enough that new hires can follow them without hand-holding